 Our culture is increasingly a visual culture.
 This holds also for science.
 Advanced imaging technologies have created novel possibilities to visualize large amounts of data that facilitate scientific analysis.
-This course delves into the various ways in which visual tools and media are shaping knowledge and objectivity, and how they have done that in the past.
+This fourth out of five StiS courses delves into the various ways in which visual tools and media are shaping knowledge and objectivity, and how they have done so in the past.
 It would seem that with the help of user-friendly tools and a minimum of effort, science can be enhanced with gorgeous images – as beautiful and engaging as they are accurate and precise.
-Using examples from neuroimaging and bibliometric mapping, we will discuss why scientific images are not merely illustrations to scholarly texts, but are crucial to the way objects and data are disclosed and made analyzable.
+Using examples from neuroimaging, GIS data, and medical images, this course discusses why scientific images are not merely illustrations to scholarly texts, but are crucial to the way objects and data are disclosed and made analyzable.

 Obligatory attendance of the lectures and work groups;

 An interview with a professional visualizer (f.i. a radiologist, science mapping expert, medical illustrator, 3D simulation specialist)

 A presentation (25 minutes) with slides (Powerpoint, Prezi) on the basis of the interview with the visualizer.

 Course paper: To complete the course, students have to hand in a final paper (2000 words) that addresses one or more of the course’s main themes or an issue identified by the student, and draws on the reading material for the course.

 We will use blackboard as communication platform for lecture notes, assignments and announcements.

 Students can register from 1 May to 15 August via uSis.
 The course catalogue code is 6000MSCTSN, activity number: 1453.